AwalHossain/ocean-library/README.md

 ### Delete books
 - Logged-in users have the ability to remove books they have added to the website.

+## Installation

+To run the frontend site, follow these steps:

+1. Navigate to the `frontend` folder.
+2. Run `yarn add` to download the required node modules.
+3. Run `yarn dev` to start the frontend server.

+To run the backend site, follow these steps:

+1. Navigate to the `backend` folder.
+2. Run `yarn add` to download the required dependencies.
+3. Run `yarn dev` to start the backend server.

 ## Contributing